bobbingwide/SB/README.md

 * Several templates
 * Quite a few template parts

-The `block-templates` are:
+The planned `block-templates` are:

-TBC ... copied from Fizzie.

-* archive - generic template used for archives: author, taxonomy, date, tag
+* archive.html - generic template used for archives: author, taxonomy, date, tag
-* category - used to display the Category archive
+* category.html - used to display the Category archive
-* front-page - used for Page Shown On Front
+* date.html - date base archive
-* home - used for Blog Posts index page or Posts Shown on Front (when front-page not implemented)
+* home.html -  used for Blog Posts index page or Posts Shown on Front (when front-page not implemented)
-* index - used when no other template is found
+* page-sb.html - displays the reactSB page
-* search - Display search results
+* search.html - Display search results
-* single - used for a single post / attachment / CPT
+* single-bigram.html - display for a single bigram CPT
-* single-oik-plugins - used for a single oik-plugin
-* single-oik-themes - used for a single oik-theme
-* singular - used when single or page does not exist
+* taxonomy.html - used to display taxonomy terms

 * See the template visualization: https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png

-The `block-template-parts` are:
+The planned `block-template-parts` are:

-* footer - Final full width footer
-* header - Displays the header: site logo, site title and tagline, header menu.
-* header-menu - Displays the header menu
-* home-part - A template part used in debugging.
-Classic block
-* home-query - Displays the posts on the blog page
-* metadates - Displays Date published, last updated and [Edit] link
-* page-content - Primary content part for a page
-* page-footer - Full width footer with 3 columns - representing widgets
-* post-content - Primary content part for a post
+- query block to display the groups of 4 featured images in a grid
-* posts - An attempt to display the posts using query blocks - incomplete- not used
+- query block to display links to other posts
+- pagination
-* search - Using the Search block
+* - more widgets for the sidebar: Sequentially biased, Summed by, Site building
-* social-links - Social link icons
+- Seen before metadata
+- Tags
+- Published and last update date, with Edit link

 ## Installation

+* Install and activate pre-requisite plugins.
 * Either install Gutenberg 10.2.1 or higher or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the SB theme, as you would install any other theme.
 Full Site Editing will be enabled automatically.